The complete packing and moving supplies checklist

-Could you find help moving and do the heavy lifting for you?
-Expert movers use moving back-saver straps to reduce the risk of injury when transporting your belongings.
+Were you able to find professional removalists to do the heavy lifting for you?
+Chances are, they’ll use moving back-saver straps to reduce the risk of injury when transporting your belongings.

 Removalists use these to keep your furniture stationery as it travels by fastening it to the moving truck’s heavy-duty pallets or security rails.

 Dollies make it easy to roll your refrigerator, air conditioning units, and other heavy-duty appliances down from the upper floors and up the moving truck ramp.
 You’ll need metal stair ramps to roll the dolly down smoothly over each step.